 A. The Learning Support team are experienced and qualified to provide high quality support.
 The Learning Support Manager liaises with pediatricians, social services, CAHMS, schools and all the teachers and Tutors within College.

-A. The Learning Support team take part in regular safeguarding training and attend external training on disability awareness, mental health problems, autism and Asperger’s training, self-harm and any relevant training to meet the individual needs of our students.
+A. The Learning Support team take part in regular safeguarding training and attend external training on disability awareness, mental health issues, autism and social and communication difficulties, self-harm and any other relevant training to meet the individual needs of our students.